openresty/memc-nginx-module/README.markdown

 Keep-alive connections to memcached servers
 -------------------------------------------

-You need [HttpUpstreamKeepaliveModule](http://wiki.nginx.org/HttpUpstreamKeepaliveModule) together with this module for keep-alive TCP connections to your backend memcached servers.
+You need the (now standard) [HttpUpstreamKeepaliveModule](http://wiki.nginx.org/HttpUpstreamKeepaliveModule) together with this module for keep-alive TCP connections to your backend memcached servers.

 Here's a sample configuration: